CuyZ/Valinor/docs/pages/how-to/transform-input.md

 # Transforming input

-Any source can be given to the mapper, be it an array, some json, yaml or even a
+Any source can be given to the mapper, be it an array, some JSON, YAML or even a
 file:

 ```php